connortodd21/Cryptopals/README.md

 My cryptopals challenge solutions

-Challenges can be founda at: https://cryptopals.com/
+Challenges can be found at: https://cryptopals.com/

 All code done in C, with java solutions to follow